-Dr. Joseph Pozsgai is Program-Specific Assistant Professor at the Center for Southeast Asian Studies of Kyoto University (Japan).
-For the past decade he has been involved in policy research and practice, focusing on corruption tolerance and the political characteristics of national anti-corruption reforms.
-Currently, Dr. Pozsgai is engaged in the development of the Daily Corruption: News Feed & Data Base project (http://dailycorruption.info) in partnership with various NGOs in Latin America, as well as related research activities.
+Dr. Joseph Pozsgai is a Specially Appointed Associate Professor in the School of Human Sciences of Osaka University (Japan).
+For the past decade, he has been involved in policy research and practice, focusing on corruption tolerance and the political characteristics of national anti-corruption reforms.
+He was part of the team that developed the ACE Digital Library hosted by Global Integrity.

 Research activities on corruption and institutions in Asia-Pacific and Latin America.